 Overall, meeting the complex needs of perinatal women with SUDs, especially those living in rural areas will require a multi-pronged approach from a host of stakeholders.
 But with some innovative thinking, we can make huge strides in addressing the complex healthcare needs of these women and their children.

 Tara leads a portfolio of work in children’s and women’s health, oral health, and nutrition.
 She has led a variety of multifaceted quantitative and qualitative research projects that deliver insights to leaders of government health agencies, from the Defense Health Agency to the Health Resources and Services Administration.
 Her recent work includes an evaluation of a HRSA-funded program implemented in 16 states to improve oral health of low-income pregnant women and infants.
 Tara holds a PhD in public health from the University of South Florida.

-Jaclyn provides project management, research and communications support for a wide range of behavioral health, women's health and reproductive health projects and initiatives.
-She has over 10 years of experience working in public health and healthcare communications, specializing in content development, social media strategy and promotion, and coalition building and management.
-She holds a master's degree in public health with a concentration in community health and prevention from George Washington University.
+Jaclyn specializes in public health and healthcare communications, including content development, social media strategy and promotion, and coalition building and management.
+She holds a master's degree in public health from George Washington University.